 This approach should accurately capture time-variable thinning/thickening due to local velocity divergence experienced along each path, rather than sampling velocity divergence from single, fixed velocity grid.
-We also sampled time-variable SMB grids at each time step, but the spatiotemporal variability for the monthly 27-km products is limited along the ~8 km particle paths, and we used a time-averaged estimate for \dot{a} extracted at the particle path midpoint.
-Finally, we substituted the cumulative particle Dh/Dt and local $h(\nabla \cdot \mathbf{u})$ into Equation 10, which provides an integrated basal melt rate estimate for a single pixel across a single pair of DEMs.
+We also sampled time-variable SMB grids 400 at each time step, but in practice, the spatiotemporal variability for the monthly 27-km products is limited along the ~8 km particle paths, and we use a time-averaged estimate for \dot{a} extracted at the particle path midpoint.
+Finally, we substitute the cumulative particle Dh/Dt and local $h(\nabla \cdot \mathbf{u})$ into Equation 10, which provides an integrated basal melt rate estimate for a single particle from a single pair of DEMs.

-405 3.5 Basal melt rate path distribution
+2.9.2 Basal melt rate path distribution

-We consider two end members for the spatiotemporal distribution of ice shelf basal melt rates.
-End member #1 assumes a fixed, 3D "melt rate field" in the ocean cavity beneath the PIG ice shelf that varies spatially but not temporally, so that features with variable draft (i.e., keels and channels) melt at different rates as they advect through this field.
-End member #2 assumes that melt rate spatial variability is highly correlated with local ice shelf thickness gradients (and associated basal slope), so that

-410 local melt rates advect with features on the ice shelf (e.g., once formed, a transverse basal channel will continue to melt at a similar rate as it advects downstream).
-In reality, basal melt rates are likely sensitive to some combination of these two endmember scenarios.

-The methodology described in Section 3.4 provides basal melt rate estimates for each particle in a Lagrangian reference frame.
+- 405 We consider two end members for the spatiotemporal distribution of ice shelf basal melt rates.
+End member #1 assumes a horizontally and vertically variable melt rate field that does not vary over time, so that features with variable draft (i.e., keels and channels) melt at different rates as they advect through this field.
+End member #2 assumes that melt rate spatial variability is highly correlated with local shelf thickness gradients (and associated basal slope), so that local melt rates advect with features on the shelf (e.g., once formed, a transverse basal channel will continue to melt rapidly as it advects downstream).
+In reality, - 410 basal melt rates are likely sensitive to some combination of these two end-member scenarios.
+The methodology described in Section 2.9.1 provides basal melt rate estimates for each particle in a Lagrangian reference frame.
 For subsequent analysis on a regular grid, we must remap these observations into a common, global Eulerian reference frame.
-415 This step is complicated by the fact that the long time intervals between DEM observations (~2 years) and high advection rates (~4 km/yr) on the main PIG ice shelf result in particle path lengths (~8 km) that greatly exceed the input DEM grid cell size and the desired melt rate grid cell size (256 m).
-To address this issue and to evaluate the two basal melt rate end-member scenarios, we developed two approaches to work with basal melt rates from Lagrangian Dh/Dt measurements in an Eulerian reference frame: "along-flow distribution" and "initial-pixel" (Figure 7).
+This step is complicated by the fact that the long time intervals between DEM observations (~2 years) and high advection rates (~4 km/yr) on the main PIG shelf result in particle path lengths (~8 km) that greatly exceed the input DEM - 415 grid cell size and the desired melt rate grid cell size (256 m).
+To address this issue and to evaluate the two basal melt rate endmember scenarios, we developed two approaches to work with observed Lagrangian Dh/Dt basal melt rates in an Eulerian reference frame: "along-flow distribution" and "initial-pixel" (Figure 6).

-420 3.5.1 Along-flow distribution
+2.9.2.1 Along-flow distribution products